Meet the Founder, Katrina Shaw

 “In my therapeutic work, I’ve witnessed something that’s both subtle and profound:

-Many men carry their deepest struggles alone — not because they aren’t strong — but because strength has been defined for them in ways that leave little room for vulnerability.
+Many men carry their deepest struggles alone.
+Not because they aren’t strong, but because strength has been defined for them in ways that leave little room for vulnerability.

 I saw this most clearly after my dad passed away from cancer.
-In the year before he died, he kept a notebook — full of thoughts written late at night, filled with fear, love, memories, and gratitude.
+In the year before he died, he kept a notebook, full of thoughts written late at night, filled with fear, love, memories, and gratitude.
 He documented his inner life in the quiet, by himself.

 Reading it, I felt something I can never un-feel: so many men carry their pain quietly, beneath a surface of responsibility and care for others.
-And often, that pain goes unseen — even when it’s right in front of us.
+And often, that pain goes unseen, even when it’s right in front of us.

-That experience didn’t just change me — it changed how I want to show up in the world.”
+That experience didn’t just change me.
+It changed how I want to show up in the world.”

 Katrina Shaw

-Men’s Mental Health
+The Ripple Effect of Men’s Mental Health

 Healthier men build marriages that feel secure, not lonely.